Categories

 Case Study 1: Research on Arabidopsis

-In order to study the regulatory function of lncRNA on gene expression in plants, the authors removed rRNA from the total RNA of the sample and performed strand-specific RNA-seq, combined with bioinformatics analysis methods, to systematically identify and analyze lncRNA in the model plant Arabidopsis.
-A total of 6,510 lncRNAs were identified in this study, including 4,050 NAT-lncRNAs and 2,460 LincRNAs (Figure 2).
+To investigate the regulatory functions of lncRNAs on gene expression in plants, the authors performed strand-specific RNA-seq after rRNA depletion of total RNA samples.
+Combined with bioinformatics analysis, they systematically identified and analyzed lncRNAs in the model plant Arabidopsis thaliana.
+A total of 6,510 lncRNAs were identified, including 4,050 NAT-lncRNAs and 2,460 lincRNAs (Figure 2).

-Figure 2: Annotation of LncRNA in Arabidopsis
+Figure 2: LncRNA Annotation in Arabidopsis

 Case Study 2: Research on rice

 Figure 5.
-Functional analysis of lncRNA XLOC_057324
+Functional Analysis of lncRNA XLOC_057324

 Qihengxing Plant rRNA removal kit facilitates plant lncRNA research